bardia-p/Elevator-Simulator/README.txt

 Iteration 4: Adding Error detection and correction Iteration 5: Measuring the Scheduler and predicting the performance

-Contents
+Design:
+For better understanding the design of the project please navigate to the "./diagrams" folder.
+- The UML class diagram for this iteration is located in "./diagrams/class_diagrams" labelled "class_diagram_iter1.png".
+- The sequence diagrams are located in "./diagrams/sequence_diagrams/Iteration1" as follows:
+	- "elevator_to_floor.png"
+	- "floor_to_elevator.png"

+Contents:
 - Package ElevatorSimulator
 	- Buffer.java : An implementation of a simple blocking queue.
-	- Elevator.java : The elevator.
+	- Elevator.java : The elevator subsystem.
-	- Floor.java : Building floors.
+	- Floor.java : The floor subsystem.
 	- Scheduler.java : The scheduler subsystem.
-	- Simulator.java : Starts the subsystems.
+	- Simulator.java : Starting point for the program.
 - Package ElevatorSimulator.Messages
 	- ArrivedElevatorMessage.java : Message for elevator arriving.
 	- DirectionType.java : Enum for the direction of travel of the elevator.